Shopify Loyalty Apps: Practical Comparison of The Best 5 Picks in 2026 (Tested)

 Clear pricing

-Rivo’s pricing system ranges from free to custom.
-It offers 4 plans, the paid ones being quite hard to understand:
+Rivo’s prices range from free to custom.
+It offers 4 plans; the paid ones being quite hard to understand:

 Not only does Rivo charge per monthly orders, but it also pushes a “loyalty and referral participants” condition for the Scale plan, which caps at 250,000 participants.
 Rivo’s website pricing and the in-app pricing pages display conflicting information.
 Merchants must install the app to get the real prices.
 And even then, it’s hard to understand if the Scale or Plus plan is the right one for merchants.